catalogfi/garden.js/docs/docs/developers/sdk/guides/btc-to-wbtc.md

 );
 ```

 This is just making a swap request.
-Actual swap happens if the filler accepts the request.
+An actual swap happens if the filler accepts the request.
-If you need to do anything related to your order then you will need the order ID.
+If you need to do anything related to your order, you will need the order ID.

-If a filler accept our swap request, a series of steps need to be performed and all of this has been abstracted in `GardenJS`.
-To know more about this process, take a look at [core concepts](../core-concepts).
+If a filler accepts our swap request, a series of steps need to be performed, and all of this has been abstracted in `GardenJS`.
+To learn more about this process, take a look at [core concepts](../core-concepts).

 We have just created a swap request aka an order.
 From now on we treat the swap request as an order.
-Any changes made to our order like a filler filling it or user locking funds will be updated via watchers in the backend orderbook.
+Any changes made to an order, like a filler filling it or user locking funds, will be updated via watchers in the backend orderbook.
 More on [this](../core-concepts).

-To listen to orders created by your evm address you will need to subscribe to these orders by passing your evm address which you used to create the order.
+To listen to orders created by your EVM address, you will need to subscribe to them by passing the EVM address you used to create the order.

 ```ts
 import { Actions, parseStatus } from "@gardenfi/orderbook";